hessu/aprsc/doc/HOME.md

 and leave the more specialized features for more specialized software.

-If you need a nice, compact igate software for Linux, please take a look at either aprx, or aprs4r.
+If you need a nice, compact igate software for Linux, please take a look at either aprx or aprs4r.
 If you need to run an APRS-IS server on some platform not supported by aprsc, or if you need the features existing in javAPRSSrvr which are missing from aprsc, javAPRSSrvr is the right choice for you - it's got a lot of good features that many of you need, and it